Effective November 1st, 2023

 “Account” means a single user electronic account permitting Customer or Authorized Users to access and use the Services.

-“Coalesce Parties” means Coalesce and its affiliates, independent contractors and service providers, and each of their respective members, directors, officers, employees and agents.
+“Coalesce Parties” means Coalesce and its Affiliates, independent contractors and service providers, and each of their respective members, directors, officers, employees and agents.

-“Coalesce Platform” means the software as a service provided by Coalesce under the Agreement including the application which allows Customer to transform data and transfer data from a source repository to a target repository, together with any improvements, updates, bug fixes or upgrades thereto.
+“Coalesce Platform” means the software as a service provided by Coalesce under this Agreement including the application which allows Customer to transform data and transfer data from a source repository to a target repository, together with any improvements, updates, bug fixes or upgrades thereto.

 “Confidential Information” means any information that is proprietary or confidential to the Discloser or that the Discloser is obligated to keep confidential (e.g., pursuant to a contractual or other obligation owing to a third party).
 Confidential Information may be of a technical, business or other nature (including, but not limited to, information which relates to the Discloser’s technology, research, development, products, services, pricing of products and services, employees, contractors, marketing plans, finances, contracts, legal affairs, or business affairs).